Tinubu’s Dirty Knight and Putin’s Shrewd Queen

 Tinubu was at it again last week, in his usual style he sent out a clear and yet cryptic message to the public regarding his presidential ambition.
 Tinubu who was on a consultation visit to the Olubadan-Designate, Lekan Balogun, in Ibadan had said ‘I am ready to get dirty.
 No intimidation, no blackmail, no sort of insult will get me angry to the extent that I will say no more, I don’t want again.’

-Remember we spoke weeks ago about Tinubu’s subtle daring character, he calls bluffs and damns the consequences without generating storms, though this time he raised little dust.
+Remember we spoke weeks ago about Tinubu’s subtle daring character (https://www.thenews-chronicle.com/unread-letters-from-tinubus-bullion-vans/), he calls bluffs and damns the consequences without generating storms, though this time he raised little dust.
 Should he be blamed for talking?
 May be no. Someone campaigning for an elective post such as the presidency should talk very well, if possible scream; in ceaseless campaigns, manifesto and the like.

 All that is required is that such a person should be careful lest he or she shoots himself or herself in the foot through unguarded comments and actions.
 But Tinubu is not new to the game; he knows what he is doing, very few politicians can say or do what he does without facing the music.